UniExeterRSE/intro-version-control/_episodes/09_recording_changes_revisited.md

 Amongst other thing, this can be useful for selecting files to stage.
-For example, if our current working directory was the root folder of a Git repository, the following would add all files anywhere in the root folder or descended from it:
+For example, if our current working directory was the root folder of a Git repository, the following would add all files anywhere in this folder or descended from it:

 ```
 $ git add .